 What is a Swap?

 A swap is a derivative contract between two parties that involves the exchange of pre-agreed cash flows of two financial instruments.
 The cash flows are usually determined using the notional principal amount (a predetermined nominal value).
-Each stream of the cash flows is called “leg.”
+Each stream of the cash flows is called a “leg.”

 Corporate finance professionals may use swap contracts to hedge risk and minimize the uncertainty of certain operations.
-For example, sometimes projects can be exposed to exchange rate risk and the Company’s CFO may use a Currency swap contract as a hedging instrument.
+For example, sometimes projects can be exposed to exchange rate risk and the Company’s CFO may use a currency swap contract as a hedging instrument.

-Unlike futures and options, swaps are not traded on exchanges but are traded over-the-counter.
+Unlike futures and options, swaps are not traded on exchanges but over-the-counter.
 In addition, counterparties in swaps are usually companies and financial organizations and not individuals, because there is always a high risk of counterparty default in swap contracts.

 Some financial institutions usually participate as the market makers of swap markets.
-The institutions, which are also known as swap banks, facilitate the swap transactions by matching counterparties.
+The institutions, which are also known as swap banks, facilitate the transactions by matching counterparties.